Willyb15/Data-Science-Python/week3/day6-functions_practice/functions_practice_lecture.md

 3. We count the number of characters in `line` with `len()` and add that to the 'characters' entry of `counts_dict`.

 How can we make our code run faster?
 Notice this approach is actually going over the contents of `line` 3 separate times to perform our updates.
-This isn't efficient.
+This is very inefficient.

 How can we make all of the necessary updates in fewer passes?
 We can write a loop to go over the line, character by character, and perform updates to the `sentences`, `words`, and `characters` entries of `counts_dict` within a single loop.
 Our assumptions being that a space follows the completion of a word and a period completes a sentence.
 We have no changes necessary to the `characters`.
 Let's see how this works in IPython.